Dr M. Mohsin Alam Bhat, BA LLB (Nalsar, India), LLM and JSD (Yale)

 Profile

-Mohsin Alam Bhat is a Lecturer in Law (Assistant Professor) at Queen Mary University of London.
-He specialises in constitutional law and human rights.
-He is particularly interested in the study of minority rights, religious regulation and the law of democracy, from comparative, socio-legal and cross-disciplinary perspectives.
+Mohsin Alam Bhat is a Lecturer in Law (Assistant Professor) at Queen Mary University of London, specializing in constitutional law and human rights.
+His expertise spans minority rights, religious regulation, and the law of democracy, examined through comparative, socio-legal, and cross-disciplinary lenses.

-Mohsin’s current research focuses on the threats to democracy, minority rights and the rule of law posed by authoritarian rule in democratic or quasi-democratic settings.
-He has also worked on democratic resilience, especially the role and potential of electoral commissions in India and comparable jurisdictions in protecting electoral integrity.
+Mohsin's current research investigates the challenges posed to democracy, minority rights, and the rule of law by authoritarianism in democratic or quasi-democratic settings.
+He also explores democratic resilience, particularly the role of electoral commissions in India and similar jurisdictions in safeguarding electoral integrity.

-Mohsin’s work emerges from a strong commitment in working and researching among marginalised communities.
-His work on minority rights—especially on hate crime, citizenship law, and housing discrimination—draws extensively from field research and legal clinical engagements in India.
-Mohsin also actively engages in non-universities spaces and collaborates extensively with non-academic colleagues.
-He is a co-founder of the legal aid initiative ‘Parichay’, which assists persons facing citizenship deprivation in India.
-He also serves on the editorial board of ‘Article-14’, a digital media platform covering civil liberties issues in India.
+A committed advocate for marginalized communities, Mohsin’s work on minority rights—particularly on hate crime, citizenship law, and housing discrimination—is grounded in extensive field research and legal clinical work in India.
+He is an active participant in non-academic spaces, collaborating with civil society and non-academic colleagues.
+Mohsin is a co-founder of Parichay, a legal aid initiative that supports individuals facing citizenship deprivation in India.
+He also serves on the editorial board of Article-14, a digital platform dedicated to civil liberties issues in India.

-Before joining Queen Mary, Mohsin taught at Jindal Global Law School (India) where he was the Executive Director of the Centre for Public Interest Law and offered legal clinics on hate crime and statelessness.
-He is a visiting faculty at LLM in International & European Law programme at Faculté de Droit, Université Catholique de Lille.
-He read law at NALSAR University of Law (India) and received his LLM and JSD from Yale Law School.
+Before joining Queen Mary, Mohsin taught at Jindal Global Law School in India, where he was the Executive Director of the Centre for Public Interest Law and led legal clinics on hate crime and statelessness.
+He is also a visiting faculty member in the LLM in International & European Law program at Faculté de Droit, Université Catholique de Lille.
+Mohsin holds a law degree from NALSAR University of Law (India) and earned his LLM and JSD from Yale Law School.